Glubs9/bytecodemacro/README.md

 		- add handling for newly created variables in byte_compile to use store_fast rather than store_name
 		- it doesn't compile in the calling scope so it can lead to some wacky situations (variables not recognized)
 	- test and then handle encountering the extended arg instruction in the uncompile package
-	- test the (end, 0) tuple is not causing any bugs in the bytecodecompile package
-	- i am also still lost on closures and co_freevars so if you could get to that it would be helpful
+	- i am also still lost on closures and co_freevars